wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/3-exercise-understand-throttling-in-microsoft-graph.md

 }
 ```

 Add the following method `CreateAuthorizationProvider` to the `Program` class.
-The method will create an instance of the clients used to call the Microsoft Graph.
+The method will create an instance of the clients used to call Microsoft Graph.

 ```cs
 private static IAuthenticationProvider CreateAuthorizationProvider(IConfigurationRoot config, string userName, SecureString userPassword)